GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler: Related Work

 Recent efforts begin to explore ITS directly in continuous space.
 One direction promotes diversity in latent trajectories.
 For example, SoftCoT++~\citep{xu2025softcottesttimescalingsoft} generates multiple ``soft thoughts'' from distinct initial tokens using contrastive objectives.
 Another direction samples and aggregates multiple trajectories.
 CoT2~\citep{gozeten2025continuouschainthoughtenables} represents parallel reasoning paths as superpositions of continuous tokens, while \citet{zhang2026silencejudgereinforcementlearning} employ self-verification signals based on proximity to a latent centroid. \citet{wang2025inferencetimescalingcontinuousspace,you2026paralleltesttimescalinglatent} introduce Monte Carlo Dropout to induce stochasticity and aggregate sampled trajectories with a learned reward model.

 Despite these advances, most existing approaches rely on heuristic perturbations, such as dropout or fixed Gaussian noise to induce diversity.
-Because such stochasticity is not explicitly conditioned on semantic context, its magnitude is difficult to calibrate and may destabilize decision-relevant structure, particularly under larger sampling budgets.
+Because such stochasticity is not explicitly conditioned on semantic context, its magnitude is difficult to calibrate and may shift sampling away from decision-relevant regions, particularly under larger sampling budgets.
 Similar limitations have been noted in prior analysis~\citep{wang2025inferencetimescalingcontinuousspace}.

-To address this gap, we propose the GTS, which reformulates inference-time exploration as conditional sampling from an explicit, learnable Gaussian distribution over latent representations.
-By modeling exploration through a parameterized density, GTS enables structured and optimizable test-time exploration, providing a principled alternative to heuristic noise injection.
+To address this gap, we propose GTS, which reformulates latent perturbation as conditional sampling from an explicit, learnable Gaussian distribution over latent representations.
+By modeling exploration through a parameterized density, GTS enables explicit and optimizable test-time exploration, providing a principled alternative to heuristic noise injection.